Braid group symmetries of Grassmannian cluster algebras: Proofs for finite mutation type

-\begin{proof}[Proof of Theorem \ref{thm:GrThreeNine}] By translating the description in Lemma~\ref{lem:HowToDraw} to $\Gr(3,9)$, it follows that the conditions of arborizability, indecomposability, and being non-elliptic, are preserved under the action of $\rho,\iota,\tau$, and $\Phi \circ P \circ \Psi$.
-Thus, from Lemma~\ref{lem:computercheck}, it follows that all cluster variables for $\Gr(3,9)$ are indecomposable arborizable non-elliptic web invariants.
-Likewise, acting by the cluster modular group, we deduce that every cluster monomial is a non-elliptic web.
-Finally, let~$W$ be one of the two \emph{single cycle webs} for~$\Conf(3,6)$, i.e. a web whose $6$ interior vertices form a hexagon, with each vertex on the hexagon attaching to a different boundary vertex.
-This web is indecomposable and non-arborizable.
-Notice that $W$ is stabilized by $\Theta$, $P^2$, and $\ast \circ P^{-1}$.
-Let $X$ be the orbit of $W$ with respect to the dot action of $\rho$ and $P$.
-Notice that $\rho^3 = P^2$ on $X$.
-Mimicking the ping pong part of the proof of Theorem~\ref{thm:CMG3presentation}, the sets $X_1$ and $X_2$ from are nonempty and disjoint on $X$.
-It follows that the orbit is infinite (in fact, the elements in the orbit are labeled by elements in~$\PSL_2(\bbz)$).
-Translating to~$\Gr(3,9)$, the same is true for the single cycle web in Figure~\ref{fig:SCW}. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:GrThreeNine} (3)] Let $B$ be one of the two \emph{single cycle biwebs} for~$\Conf(3,6)$.
+That is, $B$ is a biweb obtained by drawing a hexagon in the interior of the disk, and connecting the six vertices of the hexagon to the six boundary vertices with colors as demanded by bipartiteness.
+There are two such diagrams (rotations of each other).
+This is an indecomposable non-arborizable biweb.
+Notice that $B$ is stabilized by $P^2$ (it is also stabilized by reflection and the DT transformation, so the $\la \rho,P \ra$-orbit is the entire $\CMG$-orbit of $W$).
+Let $X_B$ be the orbit of $B$ with respect to the dot action of $\rho$ and $P$.
+Let $X_{1,B} \subset X_B$ and $X_{2,B} \subset X_B$ be the Ping Pong sets defined in terms of black/white and even/odd forks as in the preceding proof.
+One checks that these two subsets are nonempty and disjoint.
+It follows that $\PSL_2(\bbz)$ acts freely on $X_B$, i.e. the orbit is infinite (in fact, the elements in the orbit are labeled by $\PSL_2(\bbz)$).
+Translating to~$\Gr(3,9)$ via the quasi-isomorphism, the same is true for the single cycle web in Figure~\ref{fig:SCW}. \end{proof}